harperev/data-sci-portfolio/README.md

 # Data Science Portfolio
 Personal examples of Data Science work—including Notebooks, Python code, Visualizations, and Presentations.

+These examples were created for graduate-level coursework.
+They utilize public data and do not represent any compensation or income derived from business application.
+However, the methods and techniques demonstrated herein are intended to be easily applied to such real-world business cases.

 ## League of Legends
 May 2018
 * A comprehensive data science project using predictive analytics (scikit-learn in Python) with online game match statistics.